 ALSO READGovt planning commercial development at Metro car depot: Cong Maha hikes milk procurement prices by Rs 3 per lit, no change Andhra Revenue Department way ahead in tech reforms: Dy CM Murthy Maha govt revises land lease policy for gymkhanas Maha to complete digitisation of all 7/12 receipts by July-end

+For the locals any snake bite cases have to be shifted to hospitals in far away places in Jogeshwari, Goregaon, Malad or Marol area in Andheri.
 Many times the snake bite patients rarely survive before they are rushed to bigger hospitals in Western and Eastern suburbs.
 Aarey Milk Colony was established in 1949 and the Aarey Dairy was inaugurated in 1951 by then Prime Minister late Pandit Jawaharlal Nehru.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)